gandhinikhil/gandhinikhil/README.md

  Hello folks !! 👋

 -> My name is Nikhil and I love to code.

-I am Currently investing most of my time on Java Technology and DSA.
+->I am Currently investing most of my time Data Engineer Site.

 -> I am a Btech graduate(IT,2022) from LNCT Bhopal.
-Currently working as a Java Developer at Persistent Systems.
+Currently working as a Data Engineer at Persistent Systems.

 -> I am looking to colloborate with MNCs either as a freelancer or a Full time Employee.

+-> College Time I learnt Java and developed Project.

 -> 📫 You can reach to me: gwl.nikhil@gmail.com